Subscribe to your favourite Amandean products today to make sure you never have to worry about running out and Save 10% too!

 The "Father of Probiotics," Elie Metchnikoff, noticed that Bulgarian peasants lived a long time and also ate a lot of yogurt.
 This led him to study lactobacillus and drink sour milk every day.
 In 1906 Metchnikoff published "The Prolongation of Life: Optimistic Studies" which postulated that lactobacillus was the agent responsible for preventing intestinal putrefaction and aging in the peasants he studied.
 Basically, he and his contemporaries discovered that there are beneficial bacteria and microbes living in our intestinal tracts.
 These "good" microorganisms contribute to the health of one's immune system by either warding off pathogens directly or by displacing them, by out-reproducing them.

 Probiotics are part of a larger picture concerning beneficial bacteria and your microbiome.
 For a microbe to be called probiotic bacteria, it must have several characteristics, including:

 Four of the most common probiotics are:

 Lactobacillus Acidophilus: This bacterial friend is one of the most common types of probiotics and can be found in fermented foods, yogurt, and dietary supplements.
-It is perhaps the most well studied of all the probiotic strains.
+It is perhaps the most well-studied of all the probiotic strains.
 According to a Healthline.com article, it produces lactic acid, which may prevent harmful bacteria from colonizing the intestines.
-It also ensures the lining of the intestines stay intact.
-And clinical trials have found that taking it as a supplement increases the expression of genes in the intestines that greatly boost one's immune system.
+It also ensures the lining of the intestines stays intact.
+Clinical trials have found that taking it as a supplement increases the expression of genes in the intestines that greatly boost one's immune system.
 It can also help: